Frequently Asked Questions

 .....DO I NEED TO HIRE AN ADOPTION ATTORNEY AND/OR AN ADOPTION AGENCY?

-Services by an adoption attorney are usually essential for both agency adoptions and independent adoptions.
-You must seek the legal advice and services of a competent adoption attorney, in your state, and/or the state where the birthparents reside in order to assure that you will be able to legally adopt the child you locate.
-Involve the attorney and/or adoption agency immediately upon your desire to enter into an adoption plan with any birthmother.
-It is not advisable for any adoptive parent to provide any financial assistance to any birthmother without the guidance of a qualified attorney and/or adoption agency.
+Services by an adoption attorney are essential for both agency adoptions and independent adoptions.
+In many cases, an attorney is already involved in the adoption process or I will refer you to attorneys.
+PAPs must have legal advice and services of a competent adoption attorney, in your state, and/or the state where the potential birthparents reside in order to assure that you will be able to legally adopt the child.
+Involve the attorney and/or adoption agency immediately upon your desire to enter into an adoption plan with any potential birthmother.
+It is not advisable for any adoptive parent to provide any financial assistance to any potential birthmother without the guidance of a qualified attorney and/or adoption agency.

 <Return to Questions>